ylapp1/pizzaservice/README.md

 ## Description

-Database management tool for a pizza delivery service including a database schema for mysql.
+Database management tool for orders of a pizza delivery service including a database schema for mysql.

 Interfaces to manage the database are:
 * CLI: Input data into the database